Marleau scores 500th goal, surging Sharks down Canucks 4-1

 The Canucks remained three points back of Calgary for the second wild-card spot in the Western Conference.
 Vancouver has two games in hand.

-Marleau, who has seven goals and an assist during a five-game point streak, has spent all 19 of his NHL seasons with San Jose and is the first player in franchise history to reach the milestone.

-The 37-year-old is also the 18th member of the 500-goal club to accomplish the feat with his original team, and his 19th goal of the season moved him into a tie with Lanny McDonald for 44th overall on the all-time list.

-Tierney made it 2-0 with 4:01 left in the period when he swatted home his fifth on a rebound past a helpless Miller after some suspect coverage from Larsen in front.
+Tierney made it 2-0 with 4:01 left in the first when he swatted home his fifth on a rebound past a helpless Miller after some suspect coverage from Larsen in front.

+The Sharks were coming off Tuesday's 3-1 victory over Chicago after the All-Star break, while the Canucks played their first game since a 3-0 loss to Arizona last Thursday.

+''We were a little bit sluggish in the first,'' Vancouver forward Daniel Sedin said. ''After that I thought we played a good-enough game.''

 San Jose, which has won nine straight regular-season games at Rogers Arena dating back to Jan.
 21, 2012, could have easily been up by two or three goals early if not for Miller's stellar play before Marleau opened the scoring.

-Playing their first game since the All-Star break, the sleepy Canucks woke up in the second, but Jones made a terrific stop on Loui Eriksson seven minutes into the period, and then two more on Alexandre Burrows late to help preserve San Jose's 2-0 lead through two.
+The sleepy Canucks woke up in the second, but Jones made a terrific stop on Loui Eriksson seven minutes into the period, and then two more on Alexandre Burrows late to help preserve San Jose's 2-0 lead through two.

+''We had a good start.
+We were pretty confident there,'' Pavelski said. ''The second definitely wasn't our best period.
+(Jones) bailed us out.
+He made some huge saves along the way.''

 The Sharks stretched their advantage to three 53 seconds into the third when Burns banged a shot past Miller for his 22nd of the season.
 Burns has seven goals and 13 assists in his past 14 games and leads NHL defensemen with 55 points in 52 games.

 Larsen spoiled the shutout bid at 6:35 when his point shot deflected off Sharks defenseman Paul Martin and past Jones for his first goal.
-Tierney scored his second of the night on a power play with 5:19 left in regulation to put any thoughts of a Vancouver comeback to rest.
+Tierney scored his second of the night on a power play with 5:19 left to put any thoughts of a Vancouver comeback to rest.

-The play was initially waved off for goalie interference, but the call was reversed after San Jose challenged.
+The goal was initially waved off for goalie interference, but the call was reversed after San Jose challenged.

+Marleau, who scored four times in one period against Colorado last week, said San Jose's current run makes his achievement all the more special.

+''It's great being on a roll and having the team win,'' he said. ''It's a lot of fun right now with this group of guys.
+We've got to keep it going.''

 NOTES: Vancouver forward Jannik Hansen, who missed his 17th straight game with a sprained knee, returned to practice this week wearing a brace.
 He hopes to play Saturday against Minnesota.